 - You can make this as fancy as you'd like and it makes a great addition to a cheese or charcuterie board.

-- Drain and press the tofu (see directions below)
+- Drain and press the tofu (see instructions on how to press tofu if needed)

 - Make the base cheese recipe and refrigerate for 4-6 hours